Serolf777/netflix-recom/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start:dev`

+Runs the app in the development mode and also runs the server using concurrently.\

+Much like "npm start" the page will reload when changes are made and lint errors appear in the console.

 ### `npm test`